 - First 10 riders score points at each K/QOM and Sprint arch.
 Points are awarded as follows: 10-9-8-7-6-5-4-3-2-1

 This is an invitation-only race, so Zwift has reached out to amateur and pro teams.
-Here are the women’s teams who will be participating:
+Here are the women’s teams who participated in the Jan 19th race:

 And the men’s teams, for the Jan 23rd race: